 I joined the Master’s of Science in Real Estate program after 5 years in the multifamily property management industry - I did lease-ups, marketing, and compliance for a small 3rd party property manager, a fully integrated developer-builder-manager, and a private equity start-up.

-At these three companies, I found the same lack of thoughtfulness in the use of data and communication in leasing and marketing - they were afterthoughts.
+At these three companies, I found the same approach to leasing and marketing - they were afterthoughts.
 While there are exceptions, I have since learned that this ‘standardization’ isn’t unique.
 This study is part of my effort to change that.

 I currently work for New Narrative in the Landlord Liaison program which supports housing providers and case managers navigate locally funded rental assistance programs.